Keymii/virtual-proctoring-yolo-v5/README.md

-# Virtual Proctoring Web Application using dlib and YOLO v5
+# Virtual Proctoring Web App using dlib and YOLO v5

 ### Running the application
 Execute requirements.sh to fetch requirements